Meet one of Mott MacDonald Bentley's brilliant people: Ruoqi Lin, design lead

 I believe at the core of MMB is the team delivering excellence, not the individual.

-First, by drawing from previous experience from similar jobs to complete a lessons learnt review.
-Second, by adapting the solution to needs of the client by getting out of our comfort zone to build a strong relationship with the client and taking them on a journey, we ensured their expectations were met.
+First, by drawing from previous experience from similar jobs to complete a lessons learnt review, and second, adapting the solution to the needs of the client.
+By getting out of our comfort zone to build a strong relationship with the client and taking them on a journey, we can ensure their expectations were met.

 Describe life at Mott MacDonald Bentley in three words.